laminas/laminas-mvc/doc/book/migration/to-v3-0.md

 Note: the above assumes you have already installed zend-component-installer, per the section above on [dependency reduction](#dependency-reduction).

+## ServiceLocatorAware initializers

+Starting with zend-servicemanager v3, that component no longer defines the `ServiceLocatorAwareInterface`.
+Since zend-mvc pins against zend-servicemanager v3 with its own v3 release, the initializers that injected the application container into implementations of that interface are no longer relevant.
+As such, they have now been removed from each of the `Zend\Mvc\Service\ServiceManagerConfig` and `Zend\Mvc\Controller\ControllerManager` classes.

+If you relied on this functionality, you are encouraged to update your code to use factories to inject your *actual* dependencies.

 ## Validator integration

 In version 2, zend-mvc exposed a `ValidatorManager` service by default, and